 Even if you cannot pay the balance due, you want to file your extension (and / or tax return) on time.
 The failure to file penalty is 5% of the unpaid taxes for each month, while failure to pay penalty is 0.5% of the unpaid taxes for each month.
 Interest is charged on penalties – refer to the IRS guidance on penalties for more information.

-Don’t forget to verify with your state’s department of revenue whether they follow the federal extension, or if they require a separate extension form.
+Don’t forget to verify with your state’s department of revenue whether they follow the federal extension and payment dates, or if they require a separate extension form or have different estimated payment dates.
+Many states automatically accept the federal extension and have the same estimated payment due dates as the IRS, but some may differ.
 Most tax tools will be able to help with this, otherwise, check out this article on state extension requirements.

 Where are crypto taxes reported?

 You should report any trades or sales on Form 8949, Part 1 or 2 depending on whether short or long-term, and check box A, B or C (D, E or F if long-term) depending on whether you receive a 1099-B or not.
 You should report any taxable income on Schedule 1 line 8z.